SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Ring terminals and installation hardware

-Always review the exact product listing before ordering because the included parts can vary between SoundQubed amp kits and wire-gauge options.
+Always review the exact product listing before ordering because included parts can vary between SoundQubed amp kits, wire-gauge options, OFC kits, CCA kits, and Big 3 kits.

-The correct amp kit should be selected according to the amplifier’s current demand, the length of the power-wire run, the wire material and the amount of power the system is expected to produce.
+The correct amp kit should be selected according to the amplifier’s current demand, the length of the power-wire run, the wire material, the fuse size, and the amount of power the system is expected to produce.
+Do not choose an amp kit by price or wire size alone.

 SoundQubed 1/0 Gauge Amp Kits